patriciosanchezh/shop/README.md

     MAIL_USE_TLS= False
     MAIL_USE_SSL= True
     ```
-All this info you can find in your email, configurations.
+*All this info you can find in your email, configurations.
 Some servers require a previous configuration in its site.
 By example, I used a scholar email server.

+* Now you are ready to run it.

     On your terminal, run the server using this one simple command:

     ```
     (venv) flask-rest-api/src $ pyhon run.py
     ```

     You can now access the app on your local browser by using

     ```
     http://localhost:5000/api/
     ```